 Is Making Tax Digital compulsory?

 Yes.
-Every business, landlord and not for profit organisation, and many individuals, will legally be required to use it.
+Potentially over time every business, landlord and not for profit organisation, and many individuals, will legally be required to use it.
 Which is just one of the reasons why it’s worth getting accustomed to it now.

 What’s the Making Tax Digital deadline?

 VAT-registered businesses with turnovers above the VAT threshold (£85,000) should already be keeping digital records and submitting digital VAT returns.
-For everyone else paying Corporation Tax or Income Tax (or both) things remain a little vague, but 2021 is the earliest launch date.
+For everyone else paying Corporation Tax or Income Tax (or both) things remain a little vague for those businesses earning under £30,000, but April 2026 is the earliest launch date, when businesses earning over £50,000 are required to comply.
+The following April will then see those businesses with sales between £30,000 - £50,000 joining too.

 How will Making Tax Digital affect me?